 That said, some high level players had made her look convincingly good, mainly Team Liquid’s Shadow20z.
 She’s still got some strong lows and seems to be viable in the hands of a master, though she hasn’t clawed her way back into the meta just yet.

-Pros to watch: Shadow20z
+- Pros to watch: Shadow20z

-C-Tier Tekken 8 Characters
+Tekken 8 C-Tier characters

-Pros to watch: Fergus2k8, KingReyJr
+- Pros to watch: Breadman

 Panda (Easy)

-Pros to watch: Rangchu
+- Pros to watch: Rangchu